-Do you want to know why do cats sleep on you?
-As a cat parent, you already have noticed many times at night your cat sleeping on your head or chest and sometimes on the bed.
-In this article, we will reveal the reasons why cats like to sleep like that and also tell you whether these habits are good or bad.
+Why do cats sleep on you?
+As a cat parent, you are likely to notice your cat sleeping on your head, or chest or bed at night.
+We will reveal the top 5 reasons why cats like to sleep with you, and whether these habits are a good or bad idea!

 Most commonly asked questions by a cat parent are;

-They like to nap on your chest, on your armor sprawl across your lap and purr away for hours.
-Sure, we love their soft vibrations of purring because they are so comforting, but sometimes we get a little vexed especially when she sleeps with her rear end right in your face!
+Does your loving Kitty like to nap on your chest, your arm, or sprawled across your lap and purr away for hours?
+Sure, we love their soft vibrations because they are so comforting.
+However, we get a little vexed when they sleep with their rear end right in our face!
 Is it a show of affection or is she just trying to pull one over on you?
 There are no solid facts as to why cats choose to do what they do, but there are plenty of educated guesses.

 Did you know kitty sleeps for close to 16 hours a day?
 If you are going to sleep for 2 thirds of the day, you need superior comfort.
 Comfort for your mouser is an umbrella term for everything that is conducive for her siesta; warmth, security, familiar sounds and smells and, well, comfort.
 Sure, little mittens have the option of sleeping on the laundry, sofa or her cat bed but even she knows nothing beats a warm lap, chest or belly under warm plush blankets.

 Cats in general, domestic or wild, will only rest and sleep in places they feel secure.
 Your adorable furball cannot think of a safer place than right on their master’s lap.
 She knows that if she is resting on you, there are no predators that could possibly get her.
 She can drift off to furry dreamland for hours.